ericmdantas/ng-xtorage/README.md

 # more power

-Usually, when working with localStorage and sessionStorage, no matter what you have, you'll have to save as a string and you'll always get back a string.
-Which sucks, because all the parsing is up to us.

 When using ```$xtorage```, you will save something and you'll get that thing back.
 It doesn't matter if it's a number, object, string or even a boolean!
 No parsing needed.